iamdudeman/sola-game-engine/README.md

 * Investigate JavaFx library bundling (api vs implementation?)
 * When browser tab loses focus the game can run in an indeterminate state
   * Probably need some sort of safe "pause" functionality (maybe used when games are minimized in desktop as well
-* AABB vs Circle collision might not be working right if circle is fully contained by AABB
 * investigate performance hits when moving mouse on browser canvas
   * shouldn't cause slowdowns
 * audio stuff not running sometimes https://developer.chrome.com/blog/autoplay/#webaudio